 Al Austin II

-Al Austin II was elected in 2012 to the Long Beach City Council, representing the Eighth District, which includes Bixby Knolls, Los Cerritos and parts of North Long Beach.
+Councilmember Austin represents the Eighth District on the City Council, which includes the communities of Bixby Knolls, Los Cerritos and North Long Beach.

 Councilmember Austin moved to Long Beach as an aerospace worker at McDonnell Douglas (now Boeing), where he worked for over a decade.
-He later worked for State Senator Kevin Murray as a district field representative in Los Angeles and Culver City.
+He later worked as a district field representative for a State Senator in Los Angeles and Culver City.

-For the past ten years, Councilmember Austin has served as a professional staff representative for the American Federation of State County and Municipal Employees (AFSCME), AFL-CIO, where he works in support of working families, and quality public services throughout California.
+For more than 10 years, Councilmember Austin has served as a professional staff representative for the American Federation of State County and Municipal Employees (AFSCME), AFL-CIO, where he works in support of working families, and quality public services throughout California.

 Councilmember Austin, his wife, Daysha, and two sons are proud residents of the Uptown Long Beach community.